 5a and 5b.
 LMS server processes the location information received from SEAL Location Information procedures and the core network, and validates the information.
 If the location information is matching, then the LMS shall check if the VAL UE’s current location is within the area of interest received in step 1.
-The UAE server will continue with step 6, step 7 and step 8 as applicable.
+The location management server will continue with step 6, step 7 and step 8 as applicable.
+The Location management server performs permission authorization check (e.g. permitted to share according to a permission configuration) for sharing location information with VAL server.

 6. If the location information received from Location management client and the core network do not match, then the LMS server shall consider the VAL UE as outside from its specified area of interest and shall notify ("Notify Mismatch Location" message) the VAL server of the same, including VAL UE ID and the location information from LMS and the core network in the notification message.